52nd (Lowland) Infantry Division: Operations

 The famous territorial regiments that were incorporated in the division were all drawn from the Scottish Lowlands, and have a history that in some cases goes back more than 300 years.
 It consisted of three infantry brigades, the 155th (South Scottish) Brigade, 156th (Scottish Rifles) Brigade, and 157th (Highland Light Infantry) Brigades.
 Initially assigned to the defence of the Scottish coast, the division moved to Gallipoli (without two of its artillery brigades), arriving there in early July 1915.
 While moving from Scotland the division suffered the loss of 210 officers and men killed, and another 224 injured in the Quintinshill rail crash, near Gretna, that involved the 1/7th Royal Scots.

 During the First World War, the division first saw action at Gallipoli.
-The division began landing at the Helles front, on the Gallipoli peninsula, in June 1915 as part of VIII Corps.
-The 156th Brigade was landed in time to take part in the Battle of Gully Ravine, where it was mauled, under the notorious Lieutenant-General Aylmer Hunter-Weston.
+The division, under the command of Major General Granville Egerton, began landing at the Helles front, on the Gallipoli peninsula, in June 1915 as part of VIII Corps.
+The 156th Brigade was landed in time to take part in the Battle of Gully Ravine, where it was mauled, under the notorious Lieutenant-General Aylmer Hunter-Weston, commanding VIII Corps.
 Advancing along Fir Tree Spur, to the right of the ravine, the brigade had little artillery support and no experience of the Gallipoli battlefield.
 The brigade suffered heavy casualties.

 When the remaining brigades were landed, they attacked towards Krithia, along Achi Baba Nullah, on 12 July.
 They succeeded in capturing the Ottoman trenches, but were left unsupported and vulnerable to counter-attack.
 For a modest gain in ground, they suffered 30 per cent casualties and were in no fit state to exploit their position.

 The division moved to Egypt as part of the Egyptian Expeditionary Force, where it manned the east-facing defensive fortifications during the Battle of Romani.
 On the first, and most crucial day, of the battle the division was heavily engaged with the enemy's right flank, while the Australian Light Horse, New Zealand Mounted Rifles, and 5th Mounted Brigades fought the centre and left flank in extended order.
 With insufficient water, the mid-summer conditions proved too much for the infantry ordered to advance the following day and were not heavily involved in the fighting thereafter.
 Following the battle, they advanced across the Sinai occupying Bir el Abd, El Mazar and El Arish, but remained in a supporting role.